jth1097/Deep-learning-preproceng-pipelinssie-speaker-diarization-system/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact [askhan1@stanford.edu].